 So, now we know what they all are, let's see how they compare!

-However… an Amazon Fire Stick includes a 30-day trial of Amazon Prime Instant Video - which more than covers the difference between it and the Chromecast.
+However… an Amazon Fire Stick includes a 30-day trial of Amazon Prime Video - which covers the difference between it and the Chromecast.

 TV and movies

 Believe it or not, you can watch TV shows and films from apps on all three devices.
 Hooray!

 Of course, exactly which apps you can use varies a bit.
 Amazon Prime Video is the main attraction of the Amazon TV Stick - you even get a free 30-day trial - and there are apps for most of your favourite streaming services, including Netflix, Curzon Home Cinema, BBC iPlayer, All4, and Virgin TV Anywhere.
 The introduction of its 'Fling' feature also means there's a good chance you'll soon be able to load up things like 4OD on your phone or tablet and beam them onto the TV.
 Plus, there's plenty to watch on video apps like YouTube, Vimeo, and Vevo - and you can download the VLC player app to watch any kind of video file you may have.

 With a Chromecast, you can 'cast' almost any Android smartphone or tablet app up onto your TV - which includes Netflix, Now TV, and Google Play Movies.

 Apple TV's choices are a little more scant.
 There aren't many catch-up services available, nor are there many ways to watch UK sports.
 It's perfect if you like buying and renting through iTunes, and good old Netflix, iPlayer, and Now TV are both present, but there are still quite a few gaps.
 A bit added bonus of the Apple TV, however, is that it has a huge amount of storage space - so you can store and watch all your own TV and movie files.

 Music and radio